overtrue/laravel-query-logger/README.md

 ### Configuration

-If you want to use it in a environment, you can control whether to log a query via the configuration file：
+You can also control whether to log a query via the configuration file：

 *config/logging.php:*